-3.2 FAÇADE IMPROVEMENT GRANT PROGRAM
+3.2 FACADE IMPROVEMENT GRANT

 This program is intended to provide a loan or grant to encourage exterior renovations which are in keeping with the desired aesthetic effect and historical/heritage characteristics of buildings within the designated areas.
-Eligible improvements may consist of external repairs to façades, including signage, lighting and security enhancements, entrances and Formatted: Font: Arial display windows.
-Interior work will-is not be eligible.
-All commercial and residential Formatted: Font: Arial properties in the Central Area shall be eligible and commercial properties outside of the Central Area may be eligible at prominent locations.
+Eligible improvements may consist of external repairs to façades, including signage, lighting, entrances and display windows.
+Interior work will not be eligible.
+All commercial and residential properties in the Central Area shall be eligible and commercial properties outside of the Central Area may be eligible at prominent locations.